 What story do you want to tell?

-What’s your reason for creating a fitness blog?
+What’s your reason for creating a blog, i.e., ways to lose weight?

-What is your ultimate goal with your fitness blog?
+What is your ultimate goal with your blog?

 Being able to answer these questions will help you identify your audience.
-It will also help prevent you from becoming distracted from your objectives as time goes on.
+It will also help prevent you from becoming distracted from your objectives and fitness niche as time goes on.

-There many different ways you can choose to position your fitness blog.
+There are many different ways you can choose to position your fitness blogging.
 Listed below are just some of the few ideas to help you brainstorm the direction of your new blog:

 - Create a sports-specific fitness blog